 For example, you can earn 4x points when you dine in at Pancake House, Italianni’s, Barcino, Las Flores, Gloria Maris, Draft, Relik, Aubergine, and Edsa Shang Summer Palace, among others.
 You’ll also earn points for shopping at SM, Landmark, Robinson’s, and Rustan’s Department Stores.
 While you’re at it, add more points by shopping at Uniqlo, Zara, Marks and Spencer, and others.

 Earn enough points and convert them to special items, gift certificates, vouchers, and even air miles.
-The HSBC Red Mastercard has its own exclusive rewards catalog where you can browse the exact reward you want to redeem.
+The HSBC Red Mastercard has an exclusive rewards catalog where you can browse the exact reward you want to redeem.
 You can even use your points to donate to charities like the World Wide Fund and Childhope Asia Philippines.
 Give it a peek to see what your future rewards will be.

-Aside from enjoying the spoils of accelerated rewards, owning an HSBC Red Mastercard also gives you access to HSBC’s parade of credit card perks.
+Aside from enjoying the spoils of accelerated rewards, owning an HSBC Red Mastercard also gives you access to HSBC’s credit card perks.
 For starters, how about a 6% rebate on your first Caltex fuel purchase and 3% rebate on succeeding fuel purchases?
 Now that’s a great money-saver, especially in the new normal.
 Also, the annual fee is free for the first year.

 You can also fund any unplanned expenses with HSBC’s cash installment plan.
-It’s basically a more convenient way to get a cash advance from your HSBC Red Mastercard.
+It’s a more convenient way to get a cash advance from your HSBC Red Mastercard.
 Get cash and pay for it in flexible and affordable installments.
 And if you’re looking to transfer your balance from your old credit card, the HSBC Mastercard is a great choice to save on interest and finance charges.

 Your HSBC Red Mastercard also comes with HSBC Autocharge, a feature that automatically charges your bills to your card.
-And for added convenience, your credit card bill will be sent to you via email in the form of an eStatement.
+For added convenience, your credit card bill will be sent to you via email in the form of an eStatement.
 These features may not be as exciting as the others, but you can never count out these small yet significant conveniences.

-Perhaps you can give the Citi Simplicity Card a try?
+Perhaps you can give the Citi Simplicity+ Card a try?
 With no annual fees to worry about, you can start using it for a year until you’re ready for your next credit card.
-Or if you want more rewards, the Citi Rewards Card is also a strong contender.
-If you’re set on getting any Citibank credit card, do it before September 30, 2020 to get free GrabPay credits worth PHP 2,000, exclusively from Moneymax.
+You can read our review of Citi Simplicity to check if this one’s for you.

 Another edition of Moneymax Reviews is in the books.
 Do you want to see other HSBC credit cards go through our lenses?
-Sound off on our social media on what you want to see next.
+Sound off on our social media channels on what you want to see next.

 Ricky is the zaniest Senior Content Writer at Moneymax, with over five years of writing experience in the digital marketing industry.
 He is a huge fan of pro wrestling, smartphones, and binge-watching.
 Follow Ricky on LinkedIn.